 Analysis | Could congressional committees thoroughly investigate the Jan.
 6 Capitol attack?
-There are … doubts
+There are . . . doubts.

 A key problem with the House-approved Jan.
 6 commission is its Dec.
 31 deadline.

-Burr is no defender of Trump — he voted to convict in the February impeachment trial — but he wants to first see what comes out of the ongoing Senate investigations before launching on an independent commission.
+Burr is no defender of Trump — he voted to convict in the February impeachment trial — but he wants to first see what comes out of the Senate investigations before launching an independent commission.

 “Let’s see what it doesn’t answer and whether we need to go back and do more,” Burr said.